memsom/vextile-mapbox-vector-tile-cs/README.md

 # vector-tile-cs

+This project is based ont he last version of https://github.com/mapbox/vector-tile-cs.
+That project has not been moved to modern dotnet and therefore is hard to consume now.
+We have taken that version and updated the code to be compatible with .Net Standard, 8 and onwards.

 C# library for decoding [`Mapbox Vector Tiles @ v2.x`](https://www.mapbox.com/vector-tiles/) ([vector tile specification](https://github.com/mapbox/vector-tile-spec)).

 _**Decoding tiles created according to `Mapbox Vector Tile Specification @ v1.x` is not supported!**_